“Where is the airport?”

 Check the map.
 It makes sense.
 Mendoza is right on the eastern side of the Andes.
 Wrong side, sure, but we can get to Santiago from there… somehow.

 As much as I wanted to fully review FlyBondi, I was also desperate to go back to sleep.
-So this is what I can tell you—the plane was big and empty, there was no entertainment system and no headrest, the “keep your seatbelt on” signs were in German—how did this aircraft ended up in Argentina?—and no food or beverage was offered.
-We took off and landed and next thing I knew, I was getting off the plane and the Andes were behind me.
+So this is what I can tell you—the plane was big and empty, there was no entertainment system and no headrest, the “keep your seatbelt on” signs were in German—how did this aircraft end up in Argentina?—and no food or beverage was offered.
+We took off and landed and the next thing I knew, I was getting off the plane and the Andes were behind me.

 “Mark, do you know which city is behind the mountains?”